Green Eggs & Ham

 - Maria Saporta, Editor of SaportaReport

 - Molly Fortune, Director of Restoration for The Fox Theatre

 - Kit Sutherland, Board Member at Old 4th Ward Business Association

 - Thomas Wheatley, News Editor at Creative Loafing Atlanta

 Limited seating.
 Please register to reserve a seat.
 Walk-ups will be welcomed, if space provides.

 If traveling by MARTA, please exit at the Arts Center Station at 15th Street.
-PWC is short walk east and south at Peachtree Street and 14th Street.
+King and Spalding is short walk east and south at Peachtree Street and 14th Street.